 Ingredients and Substitutions

-Collagen powder is the secret ingredient for these protein Rice Krispie squares.
-You can try protein powder but it’ll absorb differently and may make the bars more crumbly.
+- Collagen powder: Collagen powder is the secret ingredient for these protein Rice Krispie squares, protein fudge, and this pumpkin pie mug cake.
+You can try protein powder, but it’ll absorb differently and may make the bars more crumbly.
+Check out more collagen powder recipes and know that it's one of the cleanest sources of protein.

 Expert Tips To Make It